addff/2510-ITT440/10% Individual Assignment/M3CS2554C/JANNATUL LAILA BINTI ABU MANSOR/README.md

     <li> Test Execution: <!-- 2 -->
      <ul>
       <li> Multiple test runs were conducted via GTMetrix. </li>
+      <li> Baseline Establishment: To create a performance baseline for the application, a single initial test (Round 1) was run. </li>
+      <li> Stress Simulation: Two tests (Rounds 2 and 3) were conducted quickly after each other.
+By repeatedly requesting the page, this methodology creates a stress condition that puts the server under pressure and demonstrates how reliably it can deliver performance. </li>
       <li> Performance data was collected including: </li>
        <ul>
          <li> Redirect Duration </li>